bretth/django-pq/README.rst

     q.schedule_call(dt, say_hello, args=('groundhog day',), repeat=until, interval=monthly)

-Note: Scheduling is not currently in RQ so the api may change.
+Scheduling is a proposed feature of RQ so the api may change.

 Results